Prussian campaign (1626–1629): End of the year

 At the end of 1627, Sigismund was in a precarious situation.
 The one thing preventing him from making peace were the Catholic victories in the then ongoing Thirty Years' War.
-The war was not popular in the Commonwealth either, most of the people saw the war as personal for Sigismund and that his claim to the Swedish throne was not a problem for Poland.
+The war was not popular in the Commonwealth either; most of the people saw the war as personal for Sigismund and that his claim to the Swedish throne was not a problem for Poland.

 1628

 Battle of Weichselmünde

 Gustavus Adolphus and fresh reinforcements arrived on May 15, 1628.
-The Swedish army in Poland is at this point consisted of upwards of 31,000 men, which was the largest army that Gustavus had ever commanded at that point.
+The Swedish army in Poland then numbered over 31,000 men, the largest force Gustavus had commanded to that point.
 The Commonwealth forces had also been worn down to such a point that they were avoiding open battle, and focused on raiding the Swedes. and in late July, Gustavus carried out a surprise attack on Weichselmünde near Danzig.
 He brought 25 artillery pieces, all being leather cannons, across ground that Commonwealth forces thought was impassable.
 For several hours he carried out an artillery duel against the Commonwealth fleet.
 The Commonwealth navy lost 3 warships, but the remaining managed to take cover in Danzig's port and ensuing rain saved the fleet from further damage.
 The heavy rain would continue to August, imobilizing both armies.